catalyst-cloud/catalystcloud-docs/source/compute.rst

 We currently provide a number of common combinations of CPU and RAM and are prepared to introduce new flavours if required.

+A virtual CPU (vCPU), also known as a virtual processor, is a time slice of a physical processing unit assigned to a compute instance or virtual machine.
+The mapping between virtual CPUs to physical cores is part of the performance and capacity management services performed by the Catalyst Cloud on your behalf.
+We aim to deliver the performance required by applications, and to increase cost efficiency to our customers by optimising hardware utilisation.

+Since virtual CPUs do not map one-to-one to a physical core, some performance variation may occur over time.
+This variation tends do be small and can be mitigated by scaling applications horizontally on multiple compute instances in an anti-affinity group.
+We monitor the performance of our physical servers and have the ability to move compute instances around, without downtime, to spread out load if required.

 Best practices
 ==============